25prabhu10/notes/docs/Concepts/AWS/AWS_Integration_and_Messaging.md

   2. Asynchronous/Event based (application to queue to application)

 - Synchronous between applications can be problematic if there are sudden spikes of traffic
-- What if you need to suddenly encode 1000 videos but usually it’s 10?
+- What if you need to suddenly encode 1000 videos but usually it's 10?
-- In that case, it’s better to decouple your applications,
+- In that case, it's better to decouple your applications,
   - using SQS: queue model
   - using SNS: pub/sub model
   - using Kinesis: real-time streaming model